uncefact/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 ### Confidential data discovery

-identity resolvers MUST include information to indicate when a link target is encrypted.
+Identity resolvers MUST include information to indicate when a link target is encrypted.
 Resolvers MUST also provide information about how to POST update events, where appropriate.

 * When a link target is encrypted, the `encryptionMethod` custom property MUST be included with a value drawn from the [UNTP encryption method code list](https://test.uncefact.org/vocabulary/untp/core/0/encryptionMethodCode).
 * When a link target is encrypted, the `accessRole` custom property MUST be included.
 The allowed values are an array of URIs that will be used to match against `registrationScopeList` in digital identity anchor credentials.